LeonardA-L/jumping-from-angular1-to-angular/markdowns/components.md

 # Advanced

-There are a bunch of other properties to the `@Component` decorator, like a list of `providers` it will use.
+There are a bunch of other properties associated with the `@Component` decorator, like a list of `providers` it will use.
 You need to reference these providers if your component uses them.

 Refer to [the official Component documentation](https://angular.io/docs/ts/latest/api/core/index/Component-decorator.html) for a list of usable properties.